 - Enable managers to have visibility on workforce capabilities, and high performers to help long term resource planning.

-- Democratize eduction, and develop continuous learning and development so people can advance their own capabilities and careers.
+- Democratize education, and develop continuous learning and development so people can advance their own capabilities and careers.

 - Empower employees to make informed decisions on their benefits, retirement, HR admin, well-being, and career development.